ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 # TRAKTOR Tutorial
 TRAKTOR is a true multimaster replication solution for vanilla PostgreSQL on top of logical replication, implemented as a shared-nothing architecture.
-It has been tested with 15.x and 16.x.
+It has been tested with 15.x and 16.x on a Windows laptop.
+Support for RDS and Aurora on AWS is ongoing, but this tutorial assumes using file_fdw, not log_fdw.
 In this tutorial, you will initially setup a two node cluster and then extend it to three nodes.

 ## Preparing PostgreSQL